Image

 Phase 3

-• Participants must be accessible for treatment and follow-up, and agree to provide tissue and blood samples for testing.
+• Patients must consent to provide tissue and blood samples for research.

 Study details